RainbowMiner/RainbowMiner/README.md

 - **PriceFactorDecayPercent**: Enter percentage for decay of the profit multiplicator over time (0 = disable) [default=0]
 - **PriceFactorDecayTime**: Enter the profit multiplicator decay interval (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes) [default=4h]
 - **PriceRiseExtensionPercent**: Enter price rise for extensions of a rental (in percent, e.g. 10 means 10% price rise) [default=0]
-- **PowerDrawFactor**: Enter powerdraw multiplicator (only if UsePowerPrice is enabled): minimum price = minimum price + (miner's power draw - rig's average power draw) 24 / 1000 x powerdrawprice x this multiplicator [default=1.0]
+- **PowerDrawFactor**: Enter powerdraw multiplicator (only if UsePowerPrice is enabled): minimum price = minimum price + (miner's power draw - rig's average power draw) x 24 / 1000 x powerdrawprice x this multiplicator [default=1.0]
 - **EnablePowerDrawAddOnly**: Add the powerdraw cost difference only, if it is greater than 0 [default=0]
 - **MinHours**: Minimum rental time in hours (min.
 3) [default=3]
 - **MaxHours**: Maximum rental time in hours (min.
 3) [default=168]